mengye22/python-challenge/README.md

 * In addition, your final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll
-* In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-* You will be give a set of poll data called `election_data.csv`.
+* Give a set of poll data called `election_data.csv`.
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast